akshaytolwani123/gci-2019/README.md

 In this task we had to run a javascript file in our web browser with a tab in github.com where we are logged in which the script would star some FOSSASIA projects and we had to join their giter group and say hello there.

 1. Build a Django Hello-World project
-In this task we had to build a django hello world project.Code in the [django-hellowoorld-gci]()folder.
+In this task we had to build a django hello world project.Code in the [django-hellowoorld-gci]() folder.